aurorascharff/next14-message-box/STEPS.md

 (submitMessage)

-- Validate data with zod by moving object, throw error, use result in db insert
+- Validate data with zod by moving object, throw error, use result in db insert, remove "as string"
 - Remove required on input
 - Add error boundary and show it triggering
 - Add back required on input